 Jay stepped above deck to photograph Sheridan’s smallest island from the stern.
 He liked how the ferry’s wake framed the bump of sand, back-lit by sunrise.

-As he walked to the bow Jay saw Michael leaning on the railing, watching the second island approach.
+At the bow Michael leaned on the railing, watching the second island approach.
 Jay hesitated to take a candid from behind.
 “Can I take your photo in just that pose?
 Your longing gaze would make a great blog header.”

 Michael nodded and Jay snapped a few photos.
-The second island’s shore waved scrawny palms, but its pregnant hillock wore healthy pines like green fire.
+The second island’s shore waved scrawny palms, but its pregnant hillock wore healthy pines.
 Sheridan’s mountainous main island waited on the horizon.

 When he heard Jay’s camera shutter stop, Michael turned and saluted like a ship’s captain.
 “Oran dora, Jadie!
 Good morning.”